Wolfe Cares

 Wolfe Pup

-Wolfe Cares Highlights
+Wolfe Cares Community Outreach Highlights

 To celebrate Diversity Month and Earth Day in April, the Wolfe Cares team partnered with Padre Plaza Community Garden in the South Bronx, NY for an employee volunteer event.
 The event focused on the intersection of Diversity & Sustainability specifically as it relates to food insecurity in the New York metro area.
 Wolfe employees partnered with Padre Plaza to provide tools, material, and labor so that the garden could start its growing season which is central to the health and well-being of the local community.